-Nasdaq Stockholm AB: Listing of bond loan issued by NORDEA BANK AB (PUBL) on STO Structured Products
+Nasdaq Stockholm AB: Listing of bond loan issued by Nordea Bank AB (publ) on STO Structured Products

-Nasdaq Stockholm decides to officially list 1 bond loan issued by NORDEA BANK AB (PUBL) with effect from 2017-02-17.
+Nasdaq Stockholm decides to officially list 1 bond loan issued by Nordea Bank AB (publ) with effect from 2017-02-23.
 The instrument will be listed on STO Structured Products.

 Please find instrument identifiers in the attached document.